Mobile security: Web browser

 The mobile web browser is an emerging attack vector for mobile devices.
-Just as common Web browsers, mobile web browsers are extended from pure web navigation with widgets and plug-ins or are completely native mobile browsers.
+Just like common Web browsers, mobile web browsers are extended from pure web navigation with widgets and plug-ins or are completely native mobile browsers.

 Jailbreaking the iPhone with firmware 1.1.1 was based entirely on vulnerabilities on the web browser.
 In this case, there was a vulnerability based on a stack-based buffer overflow in a library used by the web browser (LibTIFF).
-A similar vulnerability in the web browser for Android was discovered in October 2008.
+A similar vulnerability in the Android web browser was discovered in October 2008.
 Like the iPhone vulnerability, it was due to an obsolete and vulnerable library, but significantly differed in that Android's sandboxing architecture limited the effects of this vulnerability to the Web browser process.

-Smartphones are also victims of classic Web piracy such as phishing, malicious websites, and background-running software.
-The big difference is that smartphones do not yet have strong antivirus software available.
+Smartphones are also susceptible to traditional web-based attacks, including phishing, malicious websites, and background-running malware.
+Unlike computers, however, robust antivirus solutions for smartphones are not yet widely available.

 The Internet offers numerous interactive features that ensure a higher engagement rate, capture more and relevant data, and increase brand loyalty.
 Blogs, forums, social networks, and wikis are some of the most common interactive websites.
 Due to the tremendous growth of the Internet, there has been a rapid rise in the number of security breaches experienced by individuals and businesses.

-Mobile browser users can balance usage and caution in several ways, such as reviewing computer security regularly, using secure and secret passwords, and correcting, upgrading, and replacing the necessary features.
-Installation of antivirus and anti-spyware programs is the most effective way of protecting the computer, as they offer protection against malware, spyware, and viruses.
+Mobile browser users can balance usage and caution in several ways, such as reviewing computer security regularly, using secure and secret passwords, and correcting, upgrading, and replacing necessary features.
+Installing antivirus and anti-spyware programs is the most effective way of protecting the computer, as they offer protection against malware, spyware, and viruses.
 Additionally, they use firewalls, which are typically installed between trusted networks or devices and the Internet.
 By acting as a web server, the firewall prevents external users from accessing the internal computer system.